 Knowing that CIC’s call centre was likely to be fairly useless on the subject, I wrote a letter to the Vancouver landing office to explain the situation.
 I did include a note that I knew that going on a road trip wasn’t the most desperate of circumstances, but I would appreciate any help at all.

 My PR story isn’t quite over.
 As a Permanent Resident, you have a PR Card as identification, essential when returning to Canada from abroad and for other things like signing up for health care.
 When landing inland, an automatic request for a PR card is sent.
-It took four months to receive my PR card – something that was especially frustrating when it came to my driver’s license, which they wouldn’t renew for the full five years until I had it.
+It took four months to receive my PR card.
+This was super frustrating when it came to my driver’s license, as Service BC refused to renew my photo card until I had it.
+I had to carry a paper only license and renew it every month until I received my PR card.

 The road to citizenship

-Update – The rules changed in October 2017 and I applied to be a Canadian citizen.
 Permanent Residents now need to live in Canada for three years of the last five to be able to apply for citizenship.
+Time on temporary work permits can be contributed up to a maximum of a year, at a 50% rate.
+I applied for citizenship in October 2017.

 My Canadian immigration timeline